tg123/docker-wicket/README.md

   * derelict

+    This driver does nothing but ALLOW any user to access. just for testing purpose.

+  * interdict

-    This driver does nothing but allow any user to access. just for testing purpose.
+    This driver does nothing but DENY any user to access. just for testing purpose.

 # Index Drivers (v1 only)